 Read our Honda E long-term test

-It's comparatively more expensive than other electric superminis (starting from £26,660), but it remains a car we like a lot at CAR.
-It's packed with cool tech including two 12.3-inch screens on the dashboard, camera mirrors and a proper three-point plug.
-It also has one of the nicest interiors currently on sale and it's fun to drive too.
+It’s comparatively more expensive than other electric superminis (starting from £26,660), but it remains a car we like a lot at CAR.
+It’s packed with cool tech including two 12.3-inch screens on the dashboard, camera mirrors and a proper three-point plug to charge up your laptop on the go.
+It also has one of the most characterful interiors currently on sale and it’s a hoot to drive, too.